 - At least one member of the whānau living with the child learning reo Māori or have some fluency in reo.

 - A commitment from parents to take an active role in their child’s education throughout their child’s attendance at school by contributing to the unique nature of the special programme.
-This will involve regular attendance to whānau hui and community initiated activities.
+This will involve regular attendance at whānau hui and community initiated activities.

 Please note that a high level of fluency in te reo Māori, as assessed by kaiako through oral interaction with children is required for entry into this programme for years 2 – 6 as there is increased immersion in the classroom across these years.